SuduIDE/toolchain-website/_includes/sudu-dfs.md

 In short, DFS optimized for IDE usage should provide unique features:
 - access to file system layouts (directory structures);
 - consistent snapshot of file system, its layout and files contents;
-- history of file system; branches;
+- immutable history of file system; branches;
 - working with changes; optimal storing.

 ## Immutable file system snapshots